 Now that I am all grown up, I can still taste those delicious packets of Apple & Cinnamon, and Peaches & Cream flavored oatmeal.

-Yet, the idea of tiny freeze dried apple bits and over processed oats just doesn't quite appeal to me like it used to.
+Yet, the idea of tiny freeze-dried apple bits and over-processed oats doesn't quite appeal to me like it used to.

 But that doesn't mean I should live the rest of my life without that tasty and delicious flavor combination that can so quickly take me back to my childhood, right!?

-Which is why I was experimenting in the kitchen to recreate the 'adult version' of that tasty memory.
+This is why I was experimenting in the kitchen to recreate the 'adult version' of that tasty memory.

-But instead of a soupy bowl of oats, I decided to bake this into a warm, delicious, oatmeal breakfast cake.
+Instead of a soupy bowl of oats, I decided to bake this into a warm, delicious, oatmeal breakfast cake.

-Oatmeal does indeed make a delicious cake.
-And its good for you, too!!
+Oatmeal does indeed make a delicious cake, and it's good for you, too!